datacamp/community-hurricane-visualizations/README.md

 # How not to plot hurricane predictions

-This repository contains notebook + code used to generate the figures in my DataCamp article 'How not to plot hurricane visualizations' [here](https://www.datacamp.com/community/blog/how-not-to-plot-hurricane-predictions).
+This repository contains notebook + code used to generate the figures in my DataCamp article 'How not to plot hurricane predictions' [here](https://www.datacamp.com/community/blog/how-not-to-plot-hurricane-predictions).

 ## Getting set up